epstabler/mgt/README.md

 MG decomposed and reformulated with interfaces, described in [Stabler 2024 "Modular minimalist grammars" - slides](https://github.com/epstabler/mgt/slidesAnnotatedApps3.pdf)

-A longer paper describing the project is forthcoming.
+A longer paper describing the project is forthcoming, and will be posted in ../nmt

 ** preliminary implementations, in progress **